nishithshowri006/Movie-Series-telebot/README.md

 # MOVIE TELEGRAM BOT

-This telegram bot helps you to suggest movies from IMDB.
+This telegram bot gives you a random movie or series from chats of IMDB.